-FACT: There are over six million non-religious pro-lifers in the United States.
+FACT: There are over six million pro-lifers in the United States who aren't affiliated with religion.

 How do we know?
 According to the Pew Research Center, 19.6% of American adults have no religion.
 That's approximately 46 million people given the current population of the United States.
 And according to Gallup, somewhere between 15 and 19 percent of Americans with no religion are pro-life.
 Do the math, and it comes out to between 6.9 and 8.7 million.
 Out of an abundance of caution, Secular Pro-Life calls it 6 million.